About our farm & operation

 The tree farmers

 Doug Witt grew up on Oakland Farm and has always had a passion for farming, trees, and new ideas.
 Laura Greenfield, Doug Witt's niece, is a young farmer and represents the 6th generation of our family.
 In 2014, Doug and Laura began Oakland Farm Trees.
 Jo Greenfield, Doug’s sister and Laura’s mother, joined the tree operation in 2017 and is passionate about nurturing healthy, high-quality trees.
 You can find Doug, Laura, and Jo all across Kentucky sharing our love for trees, but the family business doesn’t stop with them.
-Other family members and friends provide help at critical times in the growing season, and we couldn’t do it without them!
+We work with incredible team members, crews, other family members, and friends to keep the nursery running, and we couldn’t do it without them!

 why we choose native

 Our nursery offers over 30 Kentucky native trees and shrubs because we’re passionate about the many benefits of growing native species.
 We love their beauty and hardiness, first of all.
-Then there’s the fact that they support native birds, bees, butterflies, and moths.
+Then there’s the fact that they support all facets of our ecosystem - shelter and food for birds, symbiotic relationships formed across evolution with pollinators, habitat and sustenance for deer, turkey, and other wildlife neighbors.
+These woody plants want to be here!
 So many of you have told us that you share our passion, whether you’re interested in reforesting your property, planting one or more new trees in your yard, or giving a meaningful and living gift to a friend.
 We’re excited to provide plants to serve the growing interest in native landscapes!

 Our customers